A Blind Spot of Fourth-Person Knowing

 Abstract

-Recent developments in presencing scholarship, particularly fourth-person knowing (Scharmer & Pomeroy, 2024, 2026), have deepened the conversation around how individuals and groups access, sense, and know from the field.
-Yet this field-centric orientation leaves a fundamental question comparatively underexplored: What enables presencing to become embodied, inhabitable, sustainable, and lived as a way of being in the field?
-This article argues that a blind spot within contemporary presencing scholarship concerns the role of the Presencing Self.
-While Theory U–based approaches have clarified how the field becomes accessible and knowable, drawing on recent developments in Dynamic Presencing (Gunnlaugson, 2020-2026), this article argues that comparatively less attention has been given to the embodied, phenomenological, relational, ontological, and developmental dimensions of the presencing self through which presencing gradually becomes embodied, inhabited, and sustained as a living mode of participation.
-This article also explores how the gradual shift from an Everyday Self-Sense to a Presencing Self-Sense enables presencing to become embodied, inhabitable, and sustainable as a lived way of being in the field.
-This emerging self-sense functions as the practitioner's lived center of participation and is essential for transforming presencing from a temporary experience of field awareness into an embodied and enduring way of being in the field.
-Without the emergence of a Presencing Self-Sense, presencing risks remaining episodic, situational, and difficult to sustain as an ongoing mode of participation.
+Recent developments in presencing scholarship, particularly fourth-person knowing (Scharmer & Pomeroy, 2024, 2026), have deepened understanding of how individuals and groups access, sense, and know from the field.
+Yet this field-centric orientation leaves a fundamental question comparatively underexplored: What enables presencing to become embodied, inhabitable, and sustainable as a way of being in the field?
+This article argues that a significant blind spot within contemporary presencing scholarship concerns the role of the Presencing Self.
+Theory U–based approaches have substantially clarified how the field becomes accessible and knowable.
+Drawing on recent developments in Dynamic Presencing (Gunnlaugson, 2020–2026), this article turns attention toward the practitioner through whom presencing is lived and sustained.
+In particular, it examines the phenomenological and interior conditions through which presencing moves from a temporary experience of field awareness toward an enduring mode of participation.
+Central to this account is the gradual shift from an Everyday Self-Sense to a Presencing Self-Sense.
+This emerging self-sense becomes the practitioner’s lived center of participation, enabling a more continuous inhabitation of presencing across changing contexts and relationships.
+Without this development, presencing risks remaining episodic—something accessed under particular conditions rather than lived as an increasingly stable orientation to self, others, and field.
 To illuminate this developmental trajectory, the article introduces three interrelated contributions.
-The first is the Presencing Conduit, which clarifies how participation in presencing becomes grounded, embodied, and lived through the practitioner.
-The second is the Five Field-Stages of Presencing, which map the progressive unfolding of presencing with oneself, with others, and within the emerging we-field.
-The third is the Fourfold Ontological Grammar of Presencing Participation, which articulates four foundational domains through which presencing becomes lived: the Ground of Presence, the Inner Presencing Body, the Presencing Self, and the Field.
-Together, these contributions reclaim the role of the Presencing Self within presencing scholarship and clarify the conditions through which presencing becomes embodied, inhabitable, and sustainable as a way of being in the field.
-In doing so, the article extends the conversation beyond questions of field-based knowing toward a deeper understanding of how presencing becomes a lived and enduring mode of participation.
+The Presencing Conduit clarifies how presencing becomes grounded and embodied through the practitioner.
+The Five Field-Stages of Presencing map its progressive unfolding from individual participation toward the emerging we-field.
+The Fourfold Ontological Grammar of Presencing Participation situates this development within five foundational domains: the Ground of Presence, the Inner Presencing Body, the Presencing Self, the Field and Order of Time.
+Together, these contributions reclaim the Presencing Self as a central dimension of presencing scholarship.
+In doing so, the article extends the conversation beyond field-based knowing toward a developmental account of how presencing becomes inhabitable and enduring as a lived way of being in the field.

 Author Biography